There are many Beitou hot spring experiences that you can enjoy while spending a day in Beitou, a popular day-trip

 Since many people uses the hot spring, it is important that you follow these rules to keep yourself clean and also the pools clean.

 And by now you must be thinking, am I going to be naked in the hot spring with other people?
 The answer is yes.

 Public hot springs are divided into men and women areas.
 Unless the hot spring specified, you always go into the hot spring without your clothes.

 It might feel weird walking around naked or being in the pool naked with strangers and you might feel you need to cover yourself.
 But honestly, nobody really cares and everyone does the same thing.
-Don’t let this small detail deter you from experiencing something wonderful.
+Don’t let this small detail deter you from experiencing the hot springs.

 General rules for using hot springs